 Font and Colors

 The name has always been written in lowercase letters.
 The current typeface is reminiscent of Univers Light, developed in 1954 by Adrian Frutiger.
-They are sleek and simple sans serif marks.
+They are sleek and simple sans-serif marks.
 On the debut version, the inscription was bold, with wide, rounded letters.

-What does UNICEF logo mean?
+What does the UNICEF logo mean?

 What is the UNICEF slogan?